 Just because a child is being raised in a bilingual home, does not mean they will develop a speech and language delay.
 I get a lot of parents asking how they can help their children learn language when they are learning more than one language.

-For children that are bilingual, Speech Blubs has an English AND Spanish version that is available for use.
-This is a great app for practicing skills such as articulation (forming speech sounds), oral motor activities (how to move their mouths to create speech) and formulating syllables, words and sentences.
+For children that are bilingual, Speech Blubs has English, Spanish, Portuguese (Brazilian), and French versions that are available for use.
+This is a great app for practicing skills such as articulation (forming speech sounds), oral motor activities (how to move their mouths to create speech), and formulating syllables, words, and sentences.

 I know what you’re thinking.
 So what if my child is learning a language other than Spanish?
 I always tell my families that no matter what language they are attempting to learn, you want to make sure you are distributing the time that they are exposed to each language is equal.